Municipal Securities Suitability

 | Quantitative | The series of recommended transactions | Reasonable basis to believe the series is not excessive and unsuitable when taken together in light of the customer's investment profile |

-Think of it this way: G-19 is FINRA 2111 rewritten in MSRB language for municipal securities.
+Think of it this way: the MSRB municipal-suitability rule is the FINRA suitability rule rewritten in MSRB language for municipal securities.
 The structure is the same; the forum is different.
-A Series 6 rep recommending a 529 plan owes G-19 the same three-layer duty owed under FINRA 2111 on a mutual fund.
+A Series 6 rep recommending a 529 plan owes the MSRB rule the same three-layer duty owed under the FINRA suitability rule on a mutual fund.

-What customer profile factors apply under MSRB Rule G-19?
+What customer profile factors apply under the MSRB municipal-suitability rule?

-The customer investment profile factors under G-19 mirror FINRA 2111(a):
+The customer investment profile factors under the MSRB rule mirror the FINRA suitability rule's profile list:

 - Age